vidyalathabadde/alignedTypes/guided_alignedTypes_SYCLmigration/README.md

 > - Enable INTEL_MAX_GPU flag during build which supports Intel® Data Center GPU Max 1550 or 1100 to get optimized performance.
 > - Enable NVIDIA_GPU flag during build which supports NVIDIA GPUs.([oneAPI for NVIDIA GPUs plugin from Codeplay](https://developer.codeplay.com/products/oneapi/nvidia/)  is required to build for NVIDIA GPUs)

-By default, this command sequence will build the `dpct_output` as well as `sycl_migrated_optimized` versions of the program.
+By default, this command sequence will build the `dpct_output` as well as `sycl_migrated` versions of the program.

 4. Run the code